 Want to be rewarded for paying your bills?
 Use your frequent flyer membership to earn points when you pay.

 The Velocity and Qantas Frequent Flyer programs allow you to earn points simply by paying your bills.
-Each of the frequent flyer programs have partnered with companies that reward you with points when you sign up with them as well as each time you pay your bill.
+Each of the frequent flyer programs has partnered with companies that reward you with points when you sign up with them as well as each time you pay your bill.
 With these programs, paying a bill can be an opportunity to turn your payments into points that can be used for your next holiday or reward.

 Compare Qantas Frequent Flyer Credit Cards

-Earn Qantas Frequent Flyer points on utilities
+Earn Qantas Frequent Flyer points on your phone plan

 Qantas Frequent Flyer points can be earned through changing your current providers to a Qantas-partnered company.
 Participating companies that offer the chance to earn points include: